-Looking for a beach destination to hit this summer?
+Looking for a beach destination to hit soon?
 Well, it's time to get packing!
 Thanks to a few beach friendly towns and our neighboring state of Mississippi, we found eight beaches you can visit within a close driving distance of New Orleans.
 The beaches below are listed from closest to furthest, all within the state of Louisiana and Mississippi.

 Fountainebleau State Park